KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/09/19

+- Fixes an issue where there is a chance that the Achievement "The Imbibitor Lunae Arrives" cannot be gained after completing the Trailblaze Mission "Xianzhou Luofu — Desolate Depths of Despair."

 ■2024/09/13

 - Fixes an issue where players are unable to progress through the Luminary Wardance due to an abnormal interruption in the Adventure Mission "Even When Cheers Fade: Chapter 1."
 After fixing this issue, Trailblazers who encountered this issue can head to the Tactics Board on the Skysplitter to continue their event progress.